shreytailor/terminator/README.md

 scripts/run.sh
 ```

 Terminator will then locally start on Port `5556` on your host computer, and will be accessible to any device on your network.
+If you want to configure the port number, refer to the [Development Setup](#development-setup) guide below.

 ## Development Setup